oduwsdl/warrick/README.md

 ## History

-Created by Frank McCown at Old Dominion University - 2006
+* Modified by Justin F. Brunelle ([@jbrunelle](https://github.com/jfbrunelle)) at Old Dominion University - 2011

-Modified by Justin F. Brunelle at Old Dominion University - 2011 jbrunelle@cs.odu.edu
+* Created by Frank McCown ([@fmccown](https://github.com/fmccown)) at Old Dominion University - 2006

 ## Contact

-We want to know if you have if you have used Warrick to reconstruct your lost website.
-Please e-mail me at jbrunelle@cs.odu.edu

-If you would like to assist the development team in refining and improving Warrick, please provide each of these files to the development team by emailing them to jbrunelle@cs.odu.edu.
+We want to know if you have if you have used Warrick toreconstruct your lost website.
+If you have successfully recovered your site or  would like to assist in further development and improvements Warrick, please [Open a GitHub issue](https://github.com/oduwsdl/warrick/issues/new) and/or contact jbrunelle@cs.odu.edu.

 ## License